#1 Where can I get a COVID-19 vaccine?

 Does my updated vaccine need to be the same brand as my previous vaccines?

-• Children aged 5 through 11 years can get either Pfizer or Moderna’s 2023-2024 COVID-19 vaccine.
-It doesn’t matter what kind of vaccines they received in the past.
+- Children aged 5 through 11 years can get either Pfizer or Moderna’s 2024-2025 COVID-19 vaccine.
+It doesn’t matter what kind of vaccines you received in the past.

-• Children aged 6 months through 4 years should receive the same brand of vaccine for all their doses when possible.
-Talking with your child’s health care provider can help you learn more about which vaccine they should get, but it’s not required.
+- Children aged 6 months through 4 years and people of any age who are moderately or severely immunocompromised should receive the same brand of vaccine for all their doses when possible.
+Talking with your/your child’s health care provider can help you learn more about which vaccine they should get, but it’s not required.

 Why do I need another COVID-19 vaccine if I have already been vaccinated?

-• Getting an updated 2023-2024 vaccine gives targeted protection from the COVID-19 variants circulating right now.
-The newly updated vaccines teach your body to recognize the spike proteins that cover the XBB sub-variants of the virus.
-Studies show that the 2023-2024 vaccines help the immune system better fight these current variants compared to previous COVID-19 vaccines.
+- Getting an updated 2024-2025 vaccine gives targeted protection from the COVID-19 variants circulating right now.
+The updated Novavax vaccine teaches your body to recognize the spike protein that covers the JN.1 sub-variant of the virus, and the updated Pfizer and Moderna vaccines teach your body to recognize the spike protein that covers the KP.2 sub-variant of the virus.
+KP.2 is a descendant of the JN.1 sub-variant.
+Studies show that the 2024-2025 vaccines help the immune system better fight these current variants compared to previous COVID-19 vaccines.

 Can I get an updated COVID-19 vaccine if I was first vaccinated outside of the United States?

-• You should get your updated vaccine at least two months after your most recent dose.
+- You should get your updated vaccine at least two months after your most recent dose.
+For children 6 months through 4 years of age, the timing and number of doses to administer depends on the previous COVID-19 vaccine received.

 Should I get vaccinated if I’ve already had COVID-19?